kohirens/aws-tf-s3-website/README.md

 * ACM Certificate - An certificate to allow CloudFront to serve the website over HTTPS.
 * CloudFront distribution - To allow HTTPS and serve the static content from S3.
-* S3 bucket - Playing the part of storage for the Lambda function to pull from.
+* S3 bucket - Playing the part of storage for the Lambda function to pull from and as an origin for the CloudFront server for serving static content.
-* Lambda function - [Using a Lambda function URL] feature will allow it to be used as a CloudFront origin.
+* Lambda function - [Using a Lambda function URL] feature will allow it to be used as a CloudFront origin to server of dynamic content.
 * IAM inline policy - Attached to the Lambda execution role, giving access to write to a CloudWatch log group and get objects from the S3 bucket.
 * Route 53 hosted zone - Optionally deploy the zone for the website.